pblin/re-datamarket-mvp/README.md

 **0.0 _CONTRACT DEPLOYMENT_**

-	0.1 Deploy an ExecuteDataSale Contract as a .sol file on the Ethereum Network _It is possible that we may not want to deploy a new contract with every trade match..._
+	0.1 Deploy an ExecuteDataSale Contract as a .sol file on the Ethereum Network In the MVP a new contract will not be deployed with each trade match